joyenjoye/scala/docs/functional_programming_in_scala/collections.md

 ```scala
 Map(0 -> 5, 1 -> -2, 3 -> 1)
 ```
-Based on this observation, let’s design a class `Polynom` that represents polynomials as maps.
+Based on this observation, let's design a class `Polynom` that represents polynomials as maps.

-It’s quite inconvenient to have to write
+It's quite inconvenient to have to write

 ```scala
 Polynom(Map(1 -> 2.0, 3 -> 4.0, 5 -> 6.2))